apache/horaedb-docs/docs/src/wal_on_kafka.md

-# Wal on Kafka
+# WAL on Kafka
 ## Architecture
-In this section we present a distributed WAL implementation (based on Kafka).
-Logs of tables are managed here by region, which can be simply understood as a shared log file of multiple tables.
+In this section we present a distributed WAL implementation(based on Kafka).
+Write-ahead logs(hereinafter referred to as logs) of tables are managed here by region, which can be simply understood as a shared log file of multiple tables.
 Region can usually be mapped to shard (a set of tables for scheduling of datanodes in CeresDB).

-As shown in the following figure, regions are mapped to topic (with only one partition) in Kafka.
-And usually two regions are needed by a region, one used for storing logs and the other used for storing metadata.
+As shown in the following figure, regions are mapped to topics(with only one partition) in Kafka.
+And usually two topics are needed by a region, one is used for storing logs and the other is used for storing metadata.
 ```text
                                                  ┌──────────────────────────┐
                                                  │         Kafka            │